-I recently co-hosted a Twitter chat, #ConstChat, where we talked about content challenges (you can find the recap of this #ConstChat here).
-What I saw as the big challenges for this group were no surprise, but what was shared were some interesting solutions.
+During a Twitter chat I co-hosted (#ConstChat – UPDATE: This chat is no longer active) we talked about content challenges.
+What I saw as the big challenges for this group was no surprise, but what was shared were some interesting solutions.

 - Set realistic goals.

-- For an e-newsletter, many try to publish once a month or once every other month, as is the case with the Done-For-You Newsletter program.
+- For an e-newsletter, many try to publish once a month or once every other month.

 - For social media, most #ConstChat participants indicated that they post and participate daily during the work week.

-- For website updates (not blog), the goal is to review and identify pages to write and improve as needed, such as every time a new product is launched.
+- For website updates (not blog-related), the goal is to review and identify pages to write and improve as needed, such as every time a new product is launched.

 - Read other blogs/websites to get ideas (even outside the industry), and from there, make them your own.
-Two mentioned include Medium and Houzz.
+Two places where you can find good article ideas include Medium and Houzz.

 - Use a Feedly account (or other similar service) where you can curate blogs in one spot.